Vrroom/vectorrvnn/README.md

 - [x] Write Adobe autogroup
 - [ ] Is it possible to make ilength faster?
 - [ ] Figure out if adobe method is viable for tree generation.
+- [ ] Take all the annotated data and put it somewhere nice so that analysis is easy
+- [ ] autoprepare stuff for device and evaluation method.